RIOT-OS/riot-course/slides/01-introduction/introduction.md

 ## History of the project

-- 2013: Inria, FU Berlin and HAW found RIOT
+- 2013: Inria, FU Berlin and HAW founded RIOT
  - stemed from a French-German research project
  - kernel evolved from FireKernel